Peptara LabsPEPTARA LABS

 Please have a real conversation with a provider before you start if you have any known heart, kidney, or liver condition, if you take other daily medications, or if you're on the fence and want your own labs to guide the decision.
 That first visit is where the general reassurance in this piece turns into an answer built around your actual body.

 And once you've started, don't wait on certain things.
 Severe or lasting vomiting, signs of dehydration like very dark urine or dizziness on standing, chest pain, a racing or irregular heartbeat, yellowing of the eyes or skin, or pain in the upper right belly all deserve a same-day call.
-Those aren't reasons to panic, but they are reasons to be seen, and I would always rather hear from a patient early than have them tough it out.
-If you're starting a Peptaralabs protocol, our team answers questions on WhatsApp.
+Those aren't reasons to panic, but they are reasons to be seen, and it is better to act early than tough it out.
+If you're starting a Peptara Labs protocol, our team answers questions on WhatsApp.

 Sources